Timoney (armoured personnel carrier): Mk VI

 The MkVI APC was a significantly improved version of the earlier MkIV APC, incorporating a Detroit Diesel 453 turbo diesel engine and reworked hull.
-It was also more heavily armed and armoured than the MKIV, mounting a Creusot-Loire TLi 127 turret armed with an M2 Browning .5 machine gun and a FN MAG 7.62mm machine gun.
+It was also more heavily armed and armoured than the MKIV, mounting a Creusot-Loire TLi 127 turret armed with an (0.5 inch (12.7 mm) M2 Browning heavy machine gun and a 7.62 mm FN MAG machine gun.
+The MkVI hull had several advances on its predecessor including a redesigned glacis plate, driver's vision ports which were lower, more horizontal and placed slightly forward of the slope of the glacis plate.
+The wheelbase was increased from 2.87 metres to 3 metres while the track was widened from 1.93 to 2.2 metres, the expanded hull meant the weight grew to approximately 8000 kg.
 The MkVI was the definitive production version of the Timoney APC, but like the preceding MkIV only five were ordered in what was essentially a pre-production batch.
 Although the MKVI experienced minor teething troubles, these were quickly rectified and they stayed in service up to the year 1999.
 The MkVIs were reportedly popular with soldiers assigned to them and had lower maintenance costs compared to the Army's primary APC, the Panhard M3.

-A MkVI fitted with a 90 mm GIAT Lynx Turret was evaluated but despite being successfully trialed no orders were placed for the upgunned variant of the APC.
+A MkVI fire support variant fitted with a 90 mm GIAT Lynx Turret was evaluated but despite being successfully trialed no orders were placed for the upgunned variant of the APC.
 A MkIV was also demonstrated with a turret mounting a 20mm autocannon in 1984.

 Derivatives

-Timoney 6x6 Armoured Reconnaissance Vehicle
+Timoney 6x6 armoured reconnaissance vehicle

 In the early 1980s Timoney presented a 6x6 reconnaissance derivative of their APC design.
 The hull resembled the firm's APC but longer with an extra pair of roadwheels and side-doors deleted.
 Two variants were offered, the first with a 200 bhp engine and armed with a 90 mm turret.
-The second was to utilise a 320 hp engine and was armed with a French 105 mm FL-12 turret mounting a 105 mm CN-105 L/57 gun, used by some variants of the AMX-13 light tank.
+The second was to utilise a 320 hp engine and was armed with a French FL-12 turret mounting a 105 mm CN-105 L/57 gun, used by some variants of the AMX-13 light tank.
 The design was armoured against 12.7 mm rounds in the frontal arc and had 7.62 mm protection all-around, but with an up-armour option for 12.7 mm resistance covering the entire vehicle.
 Unlike the APC family, it was propeller driven in water rather than relying on road wheels alone.
 The extra pair of roadwheels gave the design greatly improved trench-crossing and obstacle-climbing capabilities compared to the 4x4 Timoney APC.